cunger/escape-velocity/content/blog/ada-for-the-curious.md

 * Create a new repository.
 * Build and run it.

-I provide an Alire project template below in [Enough Ada to do Advent of Code](#enough-ada-to-do-advent-of-code).

 Once you want to know the language in more depth, there is no way around [Programming in Ada 2012](https://doi.org/10.1017/9781009181358) by John Barnes, and the [Ada Reference Manual (ARM)](http://ada-auth.org/standards/22rm/html/RM-TOC.html)